organisciak/dissertation/document/5_design_objective.md

 The feedback interface tries to reflect performance back to workers, to check their understanding of the codebook.
 Finally, the time-limited interface contrasts the introspective approach of the other interface by encouraging quicker contributions.

-### Basic interface
+### Basic interface (Baseline)

 The basic interface resembles an archetypal task, following conventions seen in Mechanical Turk usage.
 It shows workers a task with a goal, description, and ten items to perform actions on.
 Prior to submission, there is also an optional feedback form.
+Though it is a baseline, it is not a hobbled baseline, designed around recommended practices.

 The _goal_ is the summarized statement for the task requirement, such as 'Tag images with descriptive words' or 'judge the relevance of documents in a search'.

-The _description_ describes, clearly but succinctly, the parameters of the task and any necessary details about completing the task.
+The _instructions_ describe, clearly but succinctly, the parameters of the task and any necessary details about completing the task.
 Part of doing so is explaining what a good contribution is: that is, delineating between good and bad tags in the tagging task, or explaining what a relevant or non-relevant document is for the relevance judgment task.
 The reason that instructions are intended to be succinct is again by convention.
 Amazon's advice for designing good tasks states that the task should not require scrolling to start [@_requester_2011].